-The clerk-of the court will immediately notify the Washington Attorney General's Corrections Division when a petition is filed.
+The clerk will immediately notify the Washington Attorney General's Corrections Division when a petition is filed.

-When a petition is filed by a petitioner who was convicted outside this district, the clerk-of the court will immediately advise the clerk of the court of the district in which the petitioner was convicted.
+When a petition is filed by a petitioner who was convicted outside this district, the clerk will immediately advise the clerk of the court of the district in which the petitioner was convicted.